IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

 Inside `cardano-node-tests/cardano_node_tests/cluster_scripts` there are folders with all the data and scripts necessairy for starting cluster in various eras and setups:

-- `mary` - prepare files to start cluster in `Byron` era and transition it through update proposals to `Mary` era.
-Once cluster is ready it will be in `Mary` era and decentralistion parameter is set to: `d = 0`.

 - `alonzo` - prepare files to start cluster in `Byron` era and transition it through update proposals to `Alonzo` era.
 Once cluster is ready it will be in `Alonzo` era and decentralistion parameter is set to: `d = 0`.

 - `testnets_nopools` - prepare files so cluster will run on real network but without setting up our